Prey (novel): Plot summary

-The novel is narrated by protagonist Jack Forman, an unemployed software programmer and a stay-at-home husband.
-His wife, Julia, serves as an executive for a nanorobotics company called Xymos and claims to be working on revolutionary imaging technology, which takes up most of her time.
+Jack Forman is an unemployed software programmer and a stay-at-home husband.
+His wife, Julia, is an executive for Xymos, a nanorobotics company, and claims to be working on revolutionary imaging technology, which takes up most of her time.
 This leads to Jack being suspicious of her having an affair.

 Julia shows Jack a video of Xymos nanobots being injected into a human test subject leaving Jack impressed yet suspicious of the new technology.
-The couple's baby Amanda awakens in agony, but is cured instantly after an emergency room MRI is performed that same night.
+The couple's baby Amanda awakens in agony, but is cured instantly after an MRI is performed that same night.

-Julia begins to display strange and abusive behavior toward her family until she's injured in a car crash, leaving Jack to consult Xymos where project manager Ricky is struggling with the nanobots.
+Julia begins to display strange and abusive behavior toward her family until she is injured in a car crash, leaving Jack to consult Xymos where project manager Ricky is struggling with the nanobots.

-Jack is taken to the Xymos research facility in Nevada's Basin Desert, where he is given a tour of the lab and introduced to the programming team (Mae, Charley, David, Rosie, Bobby and Vince).
-He is shown a machine used to make nanobot assemblers from bacteria, though he isn't shown the source code for said nanobots.
+Jack is taken to the Xymos research facility in Nevada's Basin Desert, where he is given a tour and introduced to the programming team: Mae, Charley, David, Rosie, Bobby and Vince.
+He is shown a machine used to make nanobot assemblers from bacteria, though he is not shown the source code for said nanobots.
 Ricky claims that contractors improperly installed filters in a vent, causing assemblers, bacteria, and nanobots to be blown into the desert, where they began forming into autonomous swarms.
 These "swarms" appear to be clouds of solar-powered self-sufficient nanobots, reproducing and evolving (necroevolution) at rapid speeds.
-The swarms exhibit predatory behavior, killing wild animals through the use of code that Jack had worked on.
+The swarms exhibit predatory behavior, killing wild animals through the use of Jack's code.
 Jack learns Julia was helping to make the swarms more benign, but they regressed when she stopped coming to the facility.

-Persuaded by Jack, the team decides to destroy the swarms, but are overwhelmed and retreat after the swarms kill David and Rosie.
+Persuaded by Jack, the team decides to destroy the swarms, but retreat after the swarms kill David and Rosie.
 As night falls, Jack, Mae, and Bobby set out to find the swarms.
 While searching, they discover that the swarms are dragging Rosie's corpse through the desert.
 The team is also shocked to discover that the swarms can replicate the physical features, perceptions, and motions of humans when they see the swarms form replicas of Ricky, David, and Rosie.
 The group follows Rosie's body and find the swarms nesting in a cave and destroy the swarms, their nest, and their organic assembly plant using explosive thermite caps.